larytet-go/perimeter81/README.md

 * Packet loss is not critical
 * 64 bytes/packet or 64MB/s or 1Gb/s connection
 * 1M packets/s for the time budget 1ms/packet Ehernet/UDP will do
+* Shortcut: Golang GC will kill the server keeping 1M entries, but I am doing it anyway.
+Zero allocation does not fit 3 hours developmemt deadline.

 300 lines in Go? **isn't it too trivial?**